 As per Raman, for large enterprises, the scale of implementation further complicates these scenarios.
 Large enterprises need to see the IIoT adoption across the board, to realize the full potential of Industry 4.0, and realize any ROI from it.
 But due to these stumbling blocks, the ROI is never seen and consequently, there are budget constraints imposed on these projects.
 For a startup trying to meander through these challenges, the integration complexities, and additional delays, it can be the death knell.

 Raman’s advice is to have a good amount of interaction and due diligence upfront to identify the business value and ROI potential, before committing to any PoC, and just not look at the technical feasibility alone.
-Raman also warns against committing to PoCs without the to the customer, which is essentially a free PoC, since such engagements are not taken seriously by the customers and the perceived value proposition of the PoC is diminished.
+Raman also warns against committing to PoCs without the cost to the customer, which is essentially a free PoC, since such engagements are not taken seriously by the customers and the perceived value proposition of the PoC is diminished.

 Raman's mantra is to look at PoC as a PoV, that is, Proof of Value, which prioritizes business feasibility over technical feasibility for every IIoT deployment.